For identifying the source of credit card processing failures.

 E. Failure Messages referring to "Decline"

-All gateways except WePay reserve the "Decline" response for cards which are approaching or have exceeded their limit.
+Most gateways (except WePay and Authorize.net) reserve the "Decline" response for cards which are approaching or have exceeded their limit.
 If the transaction amount is very large, a reduced amount may be successful.

 - Ask for another card or payment method.
 It's also a good idea to provide your team with a standard response to declined cards to minimize the awkward moment eg "It doesn't seem to like this card, do you have another card you'd like to use?"